-Year Company Founded: 2001 Company Headquarters: Single location Santa Clara, CA Facility location(will occur s) where training • Santa Clara (Santa Clara County) Nature of Busine ss: • Machine shop that specializes in manufacturing precision-machined parts including electrical-interconnect systems, conduit assemblies, and high-current connectors.
-Customer Base: • E.A.
+Year Company Founded: 2001 Company Headquarters: ⊠ Single location Santa Clara, CA Facility location(s) where training will occur • Santa Clara (Santa Clara County) Nature of Busines 201 Machine shop that appaidites in manufacturing Nature of Busines 55. • Machine shop that specializes in manufacturing precision-machined parts including electrical-interconnect systems, conduit assemblies, and high-current connectors.
+Customer Base: E.A.
 Machining, Inc. (E.A.
-Machining) markets to customers in the aerospace, semiconductor manufacturing, and electronics industries.
+Machining) markets customers in the aerospace, semiconductor manufacturing, and electronics industries.
 Its customer base includes Icore International, Creative Pathways, and Millteck.
-Business / Indus Changes try Needs :/ • The Company has purchased and is implementing new equipment and software including a Samsung SL2000 computer numerical control (CNC) Turning

-Center machine, Alienware PCs with Autodesk
+Business / Indus try Needs / The Company has purchased and is implementing Changes • new equipment and software including a Samsung SL2000 computer numerical control (CNC) Turning Center machine, Alienware PCs with Autodesk

 E.A.
 Machining, Inc. ET20-0242 programming, (E2 Shoptech). and web-based production software the Company v that can combi This will reduce Machining will of the Samsung SL2000 will provide with a CNC turning-center machine ne two operations in one process. e production time by 25%, and EA be able to seek additional business to its production without any personnel strategic plann feels that there is a need to do some ing to seek new business, explore product, and ensure that it can get s renewed.
 Training Plan: Need for Training: occupations wi (manufacturing s training will be offered to all th an emphasis on E2 Shoptech software updates), Autodesk and Alienware PC features. training will be provided to Owners usiness Planning. all occupations provement courses will be offered to .
 Training will include AS 9100 GO up-date requirements).
 Operators on C Non-Certified S Skills will be provided to the Machine CNC machine (Samsung SL2000), Safety Training, Lean Manufacturing, andling courses.
-Training courses listed in the Menu the following Types of Training: Curric culum will be provided vi a the following training method(s) under · ☐ CBT or ☐ MS Didactio ☐ Productive Lab Manufacturing Skills Bus iness Skills Computer Skills Continuous Improvement Training Hours Weighted Average Hours over 4 15 60 Hours
+Training courses listed in the Menu the following Types of Training: Curric culum will be provided vi a the following training method(s) under • ☐ CBT or ☐ MS Didactio ☐ Productive Lab Manufacturing Skills Bus iness Skills Computer Skills Continuous Improvement Training Hours Weighted Average Hours over 4 15 60 Hours